 Frankie Ford

-Frankie Ford was adopted as a child and grew up in the New Orleans suburb of Gretna, Louisiana.
-He began performing in 1945 when he was five years old, appearing at local gigs with the likes of Sophie Tucker, Ted Lewis, and Carmen Miranda.
-He entered and won many local, regional, and national vocal competitions.
-In 1952, he performed on The Ted Mack Amateur Hour in New York.
-In high school, he played piano and sang for a group called The Syncopators.
-His early piano influences were Clarence "Frogman" Henry, Huey Smith, Fats Domino, Ray Charles, and Professor Longhair.
-His first regional hit was “Cheatin' Woman” on Ace Records, followed by the song for which he is most remembered, “Sea Cruise,” which reached #14 on the charts in 1959.
-Frankie was only nineteen.
+Frankie Ford was adopted as a child and raised in the New Orleans suburb of Gretna, Louisiana.
+He began performing remarkably early—by age five he was appearing at local shows alongside entertainers such as Sophie Tucker, Ted Lewis, and Carmen Miranda.
+Throughout his childhood he entered and won numerous local, regional, and national vocal competitions, eventually performing on The Ted Mack Amateur Hour in New York in 1952.
+In high school, he played piano and sang with a group called The Syncopators.
+His early piano influences included Clarence “Frogman” Henry, Huey Smith, Fats Domino, Ray Charles, and Professor Longhair.
+Ford’s first regional success came with “Cheatin’ Woman” on Ace Records, followed soon after by the song that defined his career—“Sea Cruise”—which reached #14 on the national charts in 1959 when he was just nineteen.

-About “Sea Cruise,” Frankie once said, “Some people have five records that sell a million each.
+Reflecting on his most famous recording, Ford once remarked, “Some people have five records that sell a million each.
 Some sell none.
-I've had one that sold 30 million!
-And I've outlived that one record.”
+I’ve had one that sold 30 million!
+And I’ve outlived that one record.”
 Frankie Ford was inducted into the Museum of the Gulf Coast Music Hall of Fame in 1998.

 Frankie Ford performs "Sea Cruise"